What is a bridging loan?

 - Non-regulated bridging loans are useful for corporate entities or properties you are NOT going to live in.

 As a specialist bridging loan broker, we have access to both regulated and non-regulated loans.
-We will do our very best to find you the most suitable loan, as fast as possible and with as little stress and hassle.
+We will do our very best to try and find you a suitable loan as fast as possible.

 Regulation under the FCA aims to provide consumers with protection including being covered by the Financial Services Compensation Scheme (FSCS), which helps to protect you against bad advice and mis-selling, among other things.